UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 - `tokenType`: stores token type.
 - `expired`: token whether token is expired or not in bit type.
 - `revoked`: token revoked status is stored in bit type.
-- `user`: Many-to-one relationship with the patient.
+- `user`: Many-to-one relationship with the patient contains user details.

 ### User Table Description